DecLearn/declearn/README.md

        used in evaluation rounds.
 Otherwise, those rounds will be run using the training dataset - which can be slow and/or lead to overfitting.

-3. Define a communication Client:
+3. Define a communication client endpoint:

    - Select the communication protocol used (_e.g._ "grpc" or "websockets").
    - Provide the server URI to connect to.
    - Preferable provide the path to a PEM file storing SSL-required information (matching those used on the Server side).
-   - Wrap this into a config dict or use `declearn.communication.build_client` to instantiate a `declearn.communication.api.Client` that will be used.
+   - Wrap this into a config dict or use `declearn.communication.build_client` to instantiate a `declearn.communication.api.NetworkClient` to be used.

 4. Run any necessary import statement: